atreyee91/de_zoomcamp_project_assignment_2024/README.md

 ### Objective

 The goal of this project is to build an end-to-end data pipeline.
-This pipleline extracts the WHO covid dataset from API and transformed it to analytical dataset which provides a detail analysis and insights of covid cases across global locations/continents since 2019.
+This pipleline extracts the WHO covid dataset from API and transformed it to analytical dataset which provides a detail analysis and actionable insights of covid cases across global locations/continents since 2019.

 ## Data Pipeline